 There are many programs we have found that are reaching out to seniors who might be alone and in need of a little extra attention (and supplies) during the holidays.

-There are probably some very needy seniors in your area and outreach projects that are serving them, but here are just a few examples of programs to which you can offer your support.
+There are seniors in your area who are in need of help and outreach projects that are serving them, but here are just a few examples of programs to which you can offer your support.

 Seniors also receive household products, personal care items, and special gifts from their Secret Pals.
 Volunteers deliver these items right to the homes of the needy seniors at no cost to them.